Applications Of Artificial Intelligence In Robotics

 For instance, in a video game-like simulation, a robot can learn how to navigate a maze by trying different routes and learning from each outcome.
 Over time, it figures out the quickest way to get to the end.
 This kind of adaptive learning is crucial for robots that need to operate in complex or unpredictable environments.

-If you want to learn more about Generative AI in Healthcare Refer our Blog
+If you want to learn more about Generative AI in Healthcare

 Applications of AI in Different Robotic Sectors